cfengine/documentation/reference/promise-types/methods.markdown

 ```

-Methods are useful for encapsulating repeatedly used configuration
+Methods are useful for encapsulating repeatedly used configuration issues and
-issues and iterating over parameters.

-In CFEngine 2 methods referred to separate sub-programs executed as
-separate processes.
-Methods are now implemented as bundles that are run
+iterating over parameters.
+They are implemented as bundles that are run
 inline.